District Reopening Plan

-- Starting our 4K students in person or virtually (family choice) (Began on Tuesday, September 1)
+- Starting our 4K students in person or virtually (Began on Tuesday, September 1)

-- Starting our grades K-2 students in person or virtually (family choice) (Began on Monday, November 16.
-Find more information on our Grades K-2 Reopening.)
+- Starting our grades K-2 students in person or virtually (Began on Monday, November 16)

-- Then bringing in grades 6-12 in cohorts (groups) to lessen the amount of students in our buildings.
-(No dates yet)
+- Then bringing in grades 7-8 and 10-12 in groups to reduce the amount of students in our buildings.
+(Began on Monday, February 8)

 Full In-Person Learning with a virtual option